 Attorney’s fees, claim preparation fees, and expert fees.

-Audit.
-An audit may be performed by the Department for any dispute or claim, and is mandatory for all disputes and claims with amounts greater than $250,000.
-All audits will be complete within 60 days of receipt of the complete claim package, provided the Contractor allows the auditors reasonable and timely access to the Contractor’s books and records.
-For all claims with amounts greater than $250,000 the Contractor shall submit a copy of certified claim package directly to the CDOT Audit Unit.
+.

 Region Transportation Director Decision.
 When the Contractor properly files a claim, the RTD will review the claim and render a written decision to the Contractor to either affirm or deny the claim, in whole or in part, in accordance with the following procedure.